 "Give sorrow words.
 He will appreciate your concern, even inelegantly phrased."
 Dinobot said it like an order, a tone that allowed no further comment.
 Airazor hid a grin.
-Play 'I am the dark Predacon outsider' all you want, Dinobot - you're worried about him.
+Play 'I am the brooding Predacon outsider' all you want, Dinobot - you're worried about him.
 Admittedly, things had to be pretty bad if Dinobot was worried but it was always nice to see him care.

 They reached her quarters.
 Airazor stood back and let Dinobot prowl around with the scanner.
 There wasn't much for him to trip over - despite the fact that both Airazor and Tigatron lived there, neither owned much.
 The wall racks held a few spare weapons and Tigatron's wet clothes.
 There was a star chart of Cybertron's system on one wall and a fist-sized rock sitting on the table.
 Airazor had searched hard for the most typical-looking rock she could find.